Most opinions are that fresh vegetables are better than frozen ones. But is this always true? I did some research and came with this.

 Many of the online complete meal delivery services like the ones you can find here. use flash freezing to ensure the best freshness.

-Flash-freezing them quickly drops their temperature to 0°F (-18°C) or below so fast that large ice crystals can’t form inside the cells, which preserves most of their taste and nutrition (just as long as you don’t overcook them).
+Flash-freezing quickly drops their temperature to 0°F (-18°C) or below so fast that large ice crystals can’t form inside the cells, which preserves most of their taste and nutrition (just as long as you don’t overcook them).

 Fresh in the store?